 on the website below.
 If you would like any further clarification about how the SEN Code of Practice

-SEN affects your child please either speak to your child’s class teacher or to Mrs Woods, SEN Co-ordinator.
+SEN affects your child please either speak to your child’s class teacher or to Mrs Alderson, SEN Co-ordinator.

 Please click here for a link to a letter from Edward Timpson from the DfE outlining the Government's changes in SEN policy.